SpaceinvaderOne/Macinabox/README.md

 VM Images Location:  You only need to change if your VM images are not in the default location /mnt/user/domains

 VM Images Location AGAIN:  Only needs changing if you changed the above.
 Location must match the above.

-sos Share Location: You only need to change if your ISO images are not in the default location /mnt/user/isos

 Isos Share Location:  This is where macinabox will put install media and Opencore bootloader

+Isos Share Location: You only need to change if your ISO images are not in the default location /mnt/user/isos

 appdata location:     If you change this you will need to do the same in the macinabox help user script